 It only takes three steps to set it up.

-Step 1: Select the color on your Artboard.
-Click the Swatch Libraries menu.
+Step 1: Select the color on your Artboard and click the Swatch Libraries menu.

 Step 2: Click Save Swatches.

 Step 3: Name your color in the Save Swatches as Library pop-up box.
-I named mine watermelon.
+For example, I named my new swatch watermelon.
 Click Save.

 To see if it works, you can open a new document in Illustrator.